MostafaBarodi/Snake-GAME/README.md

 # Snake Game

-a classic Snake Game made using the Python Turtle library.
+as a part of 100 days of code challenge, a classic Snake Game made using the Python Turtle library.
 This repository contains a simple Snake Game built using Python's turtle module, following an Object-Oriented Programming (OOP) structure.
 The game allows the player to control the snake's movement using the arrow keys.

 ## Features